seegno/SeegnoBootstrapBundle/README.md

 We've included two different views: a *default pagination* and a *pager*.

-Added it to *KnpPaginatior Configuration*:
+Added it to *KnpPaginator Configuration*:

     # app/config.yml
     knp_paginator: